9th National Congress of the Communist Party of Vietnam: Dismissals and reassignments

 Planning for the 9th National Congress began in August 1999 at the 7th plenum of the 8th Central Committee.
 Preparatory work for the congress began at the 8th plenum of the 8th Central Committee "by assigning various organizational tasks to senior party officials."
 After the 8th plenum several officials lost their post because of either disciplinary cases, government reshuffling or reassignment within the party.
 These changes were implemented because of widespread criticism of the Communist Party of Vietnam's (CPV) tackling of corruption, and in order to strengthen the coherence of national policy and its implementation.
 A statement issued by the 8th plenum stated that Ngô Xuân Lộc, a Deputy Prime Minister, and Cao Sĩ Kiêm, a party official working in the economic sector, had been given disciplinary warnings.
 In addition, the 8th plenum recommended to dismiss Ngô Xuân Lộc as a Deputy Prime Minister because of implication in the Thanh Long amusement park scandal.
 Cao Sĩ Kiêm on the other hand was criticised for mismanaging loans that resulted in a sudden increase in bad debts.

-In December, the National Assembly dismissed Ngô Xuân Lộc as Deputy Prime Ministers on the grounds of him being implicated in the Thanh Long scandal and for neglecting his duties.
+In December, the National Assembly dismissed Ngô Xuân Lộc as Deputy Prime Minister on the grounds of him being implicated in the Thanh Long scandal and for neglecting his duties.
 Nguyễn Tấn Dũng, a member of the 8th Politburo who held the posts of Deputy Prime Minister and Governor of the State Bank, had to relinquish his position as State Bank governor to his deputy Lê Đức Thúy.
 He was later made First Deputy Prime Minister and became responsible for supervising the works of the three other deputy prime ministers.
 Late in January 2001, the Standing Committee of the National Assembly announced that Nguyễn Mạnh Cầm had left his position as Minister of Foreign Affairs so as to be able to concentrate on his duties as a deputy prime minister.
 Trương Đình Tuyển, the Minister of Trade, resigned and was succeeded by Vũ Khoan.
 Similar changes occurred within the party organization – for instance, Trương Tấn Sang, the Secretary of the Hồ Chí Minh City Party Committee, was reassigned to head the CPV's Central Economic Commission.
 Similar changes occurred with at least seven other party officials.